mozilla/experimenter/docs/experimenter/README.md

 #### States

 - **Idle**: An experiment/rollout has no changes that require review or modification in Remote Settings.
-- **Dirty**: A rollout has changes that require review or modification in Experimenter before they can be published to Remote Settings.
-Experiments do not have a dirty state as they are non-editable after moving to the Live lifecycle state.
 - **Review**: An experiment/rollout has changes that require review in Experimenter before they can be published to Remote Settings.
 - **Approved**: An experiment/rollout has changes that have been approved in Experimenter and must be published to Remote Settings.
 - **Waiting**: An experiment/rollout has changes that have been published to Remote Settings and are awaiting further review in Remote Settings.